2018 PyeongChang Winter Olympics Fast Facts

 November 7, 2017 - The POC announces that the 13 sporting venues are currently 99.7% completed.

-November 17, 2017 - The Nigerian bobsled team qualifies for the 2018 Olympics becoming both the first Nigerian team, and the first African women competitors to be represented at the Winter Olympics.
+November 17, 2017 - The Nigerian bobsled team qualifies for the 2018 Olympics, becoming both the first Nigerian team and the first African women competitors to be represented at the Winter Olympics.

 December 5, 2017 - The IOC announces that Russia is banned from participating in the 2018 Olympics due to a lengthy doping investigation.
 Clean athletes will be allowed to participate under the generic Olympic flag.